saurabhvybs/alai_code_challenge/README.md

 This repository contains information for the Alai challenge submission.
 Please follow the instructions below carefully to ensure your submission meets all requirements.

+[!IMPORTANT]
+The deadline for this challenge is Monday, 11:59 pm IST after which this repository will be made private

 ## Overview

 1. Choose between the frontend (hub and spoke diagram) or the backend (Presentation from Webpage) challenge.
 You only need to do 1 of the 2 challenges.
 DO NOT ATTEMPT BOTH THE CHALLENGES.